 We also have a Keyboard corner with MiniMoog, DX7, Fender Rhodes, ARP Pro Soloist, Vox Jaguar organ, Moog Taurus pedals, Leslie 850, and other cool equipment like a Roland TR-808 drum machine for you hip hop and techno people.
 I even hauled my 1955 Hammond M3 up the stairs recently.
 Here is Dizzy Reed (Guns n' Roses) checking them out:

-I am starting to put up displays of effects.
-But it's really hard to find them as there are so many, so best to email a list of what you want to check out before coming over so we can round them up.
 So far I have about half of them on display shelves.
 On the left are a few of our shelves, how many effects can you identify??

-On the right is a shot of my workbench, where all the mods, repairs, and checking out of each pedal are done.
+On the right is a shot of my old workbench, where all the mods, repairs, and checking out of each pedal were done.
 We now have a desoldering machine to remove components from circuit boards with minimal damaging of the board and components.
 On a normal day you will find us doing several tube screamer mods and repairs; Fuzzface mods, repairs, and construction; new Analog Man brand pedal construction and testing; building custom switch boxes; doing true bypass mods for customers on wahs, big muffs, etc; and checking out and studying each effect that comes in for resale.

 Here is a shot I took of our vintage FUZZ display which I put out for a documentary film that should be out in 2007.